barahaw/HealthCareSys-NoSql/README.md

 ### Aggregated Data

 - `GET /all-data` — Returns all patient data from MongoDB and all keys/values from Redis (combined view, AP-style: separate sources, no strong consistency)
+  - This endpoint aggregates data from both MongoDB (patients) and Redis (all keys/values) to provide a unified view for monitoring and debugging.

 ## Notes